The Way of the Gun: Plot

-Parker and Longbaugh are a pair of low-level petty criminals who fund their existence through unconventional and often illegal means.
-Wanting to move past petty crime, they vow to get the proverbial "big score".
-While at a sperm donation clinic, the pair overhear a telephone conversation detailing a $1,000,000 payment to a surrogate mother for bearing the child of money launderer Hale Chidduck.
-Parker and Longbaugh resolve to kidnap the surrogate, Robin, but their attempt escalates into a shootout with her bodyguards, Jeffers and Obecks.
-The kidnappers are able to elude the bodyguards, who are arrested.
-Jeffers and Obecks are bailed out and returned to Chidduck by his right-hand man Joe Sarno.
-As Sarno begins coordinating Robin's rescue, Longbaugh contacts her gynecologist, Dr. Allen Painter, and orders him to a truck stop to examine Robin.
+Parker and Longbaugh are petty criminals hoping for the proverbial "big score".
+At a sperm donation clinic, the pair overhear a telephone conversation detailing a $1 million payment to a surrogate mother.
+They kidnap the heavily pregnant surrogate, Robin, resulting in a shootout with her bodyguards, Jeffers and Obecks, who are arrested.
+Longbaugh summons Robin's gynecologist, Dr. Allen Painter, to a truck stop to examine her, and he explains that she is carrying the child of money launderer Hale Chidduck and his wife, Francesca.